Suggest a Songfact / Artistfact

 by Steve Turner, Harrison was reading I Ching

 This was originally recorded as an acoustic ballad with just Harrison on acoustic guitar and Paul McCartney on organ.
-This version can be found on some bootlegs and on The Beatles Anthology 3. (thanks, Stefanie magura - Rock Hill, SC)
+This version can be found on some bootlegs and on The Beatles Anthology 3

 This was the first song Ringo played on after leaving the band in frustration a few weeks earlier.
 He returned to find flowers on his drums to welcome him back.

-The guitar Clapton used on this was a Les Paul.
+Clapton used a Les Paul guitar on this track.
 Later in his career, he switched to a Fender Stratocaster.

-Clapton became good friends with Lennon, and played with him on some of his solo work.
-When Harrison threatened to leave The Beatles in 1969, Lennon was ready to replace him with Clapton.
+After working on this song, Eric Clapton became good friends with John Lennon, and played with him on some of his solo work.
+When George Harrison threatened to leave The Beatles in 1969, Lennon was ready to replace him with Clapton.

-Jeff Healy covered this song on his 1990 album Hell To Pay. (thanks, Jay Fitzgerald - Saskatoon, Canada)
+Jeff Healy covered this song on his 1990 album Hell To Pay

 Carlos Santana covered the song on his 2010 album Guitar Heaven.
 His version features vocals by India.Arie and cello by Yo-Yo Ma.
 "When I think of that song," Arie told Rolling Stone, "I always had this vision of George Harrison being at home with his wife and his kids, and going in at five o'clock in the morning and playing his guitar to himself.
 I imagined that and put a sensual energy on it."